Sonoran-Software/Sonoran-Radio-Docs/tutorials/in-game-radio.md

     {model = "police2", label = "Police Vehicle", range = 200},
 }
 ```
+In-game, you can press `G` to toggle the mobile repeater on a configured vehicle.

 ## Sonoran CAD Integration
 For use of the panic button, unit status, and call information section, check out our [Sonoran CAD integration](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/sonoran-radio-sonrad).